EventStore/documentation/README.md

-# EventStoreDB documentation
+# KurrentDB documentation

-EventStoreDB is an open-source, functional database with Complex Event Processing in JavaScript.
+KurrentDB is an open-source, functional database with Complex Event Processing in JavaScript.

-This repository maintains documentation for EventStoreDB (imported from the server repository on build), Kurrent Cloud, client SDKs, and other tools and product provided by Kurrent.
+This repository maintains documentation for KurrentDB (imported from the server repository on build), Kurrent Cloud, client SDKs, and other tools and product provided by Kurrent.

 ## Contributing